cureofdeath/cureofdeath/README.md

 - 👋 Hi, I’m @cureofdeath
-- 👀 I’m interested in graphic design and 3d design
+- 👀 I’m interested in graphic design and 3d design.
-- 🌱 I’m currently learning design processes
+- 🌱 I’m currently pursuing BCA.
-- 💞️ I’m looking to collaborate on projects related game development and 3d
+- 💞️ I’m looking to collaborate on projects related with real life.
 - 📫 How to reach me - gmail: rohitpal4455@gmail.com

 <!---